asyncapi/website/pages/blog/february-2021-at-asyncapi.md

 ### Go

 We merged the initial pull request to the [Go template](https://github.com/asyncapi/go-template).
-The initial contributor was not able to continue working on the template, but the foundation is there.
+The initial contributor was not able to continue working on the template, but the foundation was there.
 [Emiliano Zublena](https://twitter.com/emilianozublena) and [Takumi Sueda](https://github.com/puhitaku) will try to help to drive forward template development.
 This template is not yet released as we need to get some feedback from the community first.
 Give it a try with:

 ```bash
 ag https://bit.ly/asyncapi https://github.com/asyncapi/go-template -o output
 ```
 Let us know what you think in the GitHub issues section.
-Thank you [Jacob Poston](https://github.com/jposton96a) for your initial hard work on the template!
+Thank you, [Jacob Poston](https://github.com/jposton96a) for your initial hard work on the template!

 ### TypeScript and NATS